axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/case-item-details.rst

    - ``url``: URL for external website

-   - ``processStart``: relative link to the Ivy process which will be displayed in custom widget
+   - ``processPath``: the user-friendly request path of the Ivy process which will be displayed in custom widget

    - ``params``: parameters for the Ivy process above, each parameter can be defined as follows: